merthidayetoglu/CommBench/verification/rebuttal_PPoPP24.md

 4) Across Nodes, MPI has a lower latency with short message sizes and NCCL has a higher bandwidth in large message sizes.
 5) The GPU-NIC bindings can be static or dynamic in non-obvious ways.
 Understanding the association is crucial for optimizing collective communications.

+#### Q2: How are the GPU-NIC bindings?

+The GPU-NIC association can be static or dynamic (depends on how the underlying libraries handle it).
+MPI has static bindings (block or round-robin), and NCCL has dynamic binding (depending on the workload and the system).
+See Section 5.3.2 for more detail.
+If static, each node in the supercomputer has the same logical binding.